 You can file a report by checking with your local city to be directed to the correct office.
 Some locations require a specific form to be filled out.
 Failure to do so may result in your case being automatically dismissed.
 Make sure you are aware of the correct process because it varies by jurisdiction.
 Make copies of your misconduct report for record before sending it in.

 Why you need a Good Police Brutality Lawyer

-A lawyer with experience in fighting cases of police brutality and misconduct can help fight back against injustice and protect your constitutional human rights.
+A lawyer with experience in fighting cases of police brutality and Police misconduct can help fight back against injustice and protect your constitutional human rights.
 Although there is no real way to undo the emotional or physical distress you may have experienced, it is important to let your story be heard to seek compensation and remedy your situation in efforts to help stop future police brutality and misconduct cases.

-If you are a victim of police brutality in San Bernardino County or the surrounding area you have the right to file a claim and have Khashan Law, a well-experienced civil rights law firm to represent you.
+If you are a victim of police brutality in Murrieta or the surrounding area you have the right to file a claim and have Khashan Law, a well-experienced civil rights law firm to represent you.
 We support the police force but do not condone false imprisonment, excessive force, or other forms of abuse of power.
 We must make a stand together to put a stop to this and protect our rights as citizens of the United States.
 Together we can put an end to this.
 Call Khashan Law today for a free consultation with us.
 We are here to make things right.